latham-technology/mattlatham/content/posts/building-typesafe-apis-with-trpc.md

 ---
-title: Building typesafe APIs with tRPC
+title: Building Typesafe APIs with tRPC
 description: tRPC is a TypeScript framework for building APIs that focuses on type safety, validation, and ease of use
 category: ['api', 'server']
 published: 2023-12-09 00:00